-• communicating with families on a biweekly basis through FreshGrade.
-At the beginning of the year, teachers will establish and inform parents/guardians about how to stay connected.
-Parents can expect teachers to share upcoming school events and classroom learning activities.
-This communication will include whole class, team/table, or individual learning activities.
-Included may be teachers sharing activities or question prompts for families to practice or discuss at home.
+Communicating with families on a weekly basis.
+At the beginning of the year, teachers will establish the tool that will be used for their classroom and inform parents/guardians about how to stay connected.
+Parents can expect teachers to share upcoming school and classroom events for the week.